farhad-ahmadi-04/Host-pro/README.md

    # or
    yarn dev
    ```

-2. Open your web browser and navigate to:
+2. Open your browser and go to:
    ```
    http://localhost:5173
    ```